 3. Personal accomplishment: Feeling that your work gives you a sense of accomplishment is key to having a sense of workplace purpose.

-Listen across the whole employee lifecycle for improved employee engagement
+Listening across the entire employee lifecycle

 Modern experience management programs that use AI and machine learning now let organizations capture feedback from employees at any time, and from anywhere, across the employee lifecycle: